du82/nonograph/content/legal.md

 We store only the words you write.
 Specifically, we store the text content you choose to publish, the timestamp when you published it, and any alias name you optionally provide.
 We do not track your IP address, use cookies for tracking, collect analytics, or gather any other personal information about you.
 We do not store or have access to any images, videos, or other media files you might link to in your posts.

 **For People Who Read Content:**
 We collect absolutely nothing from readers.
-No tracking, no analytics, no IP addresses, no cookies, no data of any kind.
-We don't even collect anonymized metrics like page views, visitor counts, or usage statistics.
-When you visit a post to read it, we don't record that you were here, don't count your visit, and don't track your activity in any way.
+No IP addresses, cookies, tracking, analytics, or any identifying information is logged or stored.
+When you visit a post, the service may cache the HTML in memory for faster loading on subsequent visits by anyone - popular posts stay cached longer because they're requested more frequently - but this system is completely blind to who you are and cannot distinguish between different visitors.
+The cache constantly overwrites older data with newer requests, making it impossible to build any patterns about readership over time.
+You leave no digital footprint that we can see or access.

 ## Important: Service Privacy Is Not Anonymity